Reviewed on this page:

 Philly Jo Jones, drums; Paul Chambers, bass

 This album and the three following were all recorded in two marathon sessions to fulfill Davis' Prestige contract.
-Review coming soon.
-(DBW)
+A mix of standards ("My Funny Valentine," which would become a signature tune) and originals ("Blues By Five").

 There's an almost cookie-cutter quality to this collection of six tunes, none of them originals.
 Most of them open with Davis or Garland stating a catchy theme, and then run through five or six minutes of precise, low-key, flawlessly professional traded solos (the cutesy "If I Were A Bell" runs eight).
 Despite a couple of small-scale experiments with dynamics ("Oleo," where most of the band intermittently lays off), I think the idea here was to create pleasant background music, and in that sense it's a success: it's lyrical, but most of it's also dull ("You Are My Everything").
 The only really memorable number is their irresistable take on Gillespie's finger-snapping "Woody'n You."
 (JA)